doctorhenry/CraftofGameDevelopmentStarter/README.md

 # Assignment Template
-This template allows students to push a Unity Project, with the existing gitignore already in place.
+This template contains an empty Unity Project, with the existing gitignore already in place.